 It recorded the Egyptians systemic oppression of the Israelites in the Exodus account, their treatment of the Israelites as property, a disposable resource, and inferior to the Egyptians in every way.

 You would think that a nation that had suffered such cruelty would violently be opposed to oppressing anyone else.
 But sadly, this was not the case.

 In Amos chapter five, we are given two specific ways that the Israelites oppressed their countrymen.
 The first was excessive taxation.
 In verse 11, the author notes that the poor are taxed so that the rich and powerful can build stone mansions.
 The second was the perversion of justice.
 In verses 7-12, the author describes a corrupt court system that favored the rich, powerful, and influential over the poor.

-As a white American, I cringe as I read these passages because they feel as if they were written to my generation.
+As a white American, I cringe as I read these passages because they feel like they were written to my generation.

 I may not have instituted the system of slavery, but I have indirectly benefited from it.

 The Oppressed are not some nameless person on a distant shore.
-It is people of color who are our neighbors, friends, and extended family who are the Oppressed.
+People of color are our neighbors, friends, and extended family who are the Oppressed.